intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

       --docker-password='<password>' \
       -n <kubernetes namespace>

-In order to use the newly created pull-secret, it has to be defined in IOM Helm values too:
+To use the newly created pull secret, it must also be defined in the IOM Helm values:

 .. code-block:: yaml